• Skip to main content

 Thinking About Thinking with Tyler Cowen [The Knowledge Project Ep. #39]

-Other than hosting one of the most popular economic blogs in the world, Tyler is also an economics professor at George Mason University, a regular New York Times columnist, and the author of over a dozen books, including Average is Over, and The Complacent Class.
+Tyler is an economics professor at George Mason University, a regular New York Times columnist, and the author of over a dozen books, including Average is Over, and The Complacent Class.

 • How the future of labor will look drastically different than it does today, and what we can do to future-proof our livelihood